-Safeguarding and promoting the welfare of children: refers to the process of protecting children from maltreatment, preventing the impairment of children's health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best life chances.
+Safeguarding and promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of children's mental and physical health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best life chances.

-Early Help; means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+Early Help: means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years.

-Abuse; a form of maltreatment of a child.
+Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children.
+Children may be abused by an adult or adults, or by another child or children.

-Staff; refers to all those working for or on behalf of the school/education setting in either a paid or voluntary capacity, full time or part time.
+Staff: refers to all those working for or on behalf of Middlewich Primary School in either a paid or voluntary capacity, full time or part time.
 This also includes parents and Governors.

-Child; refers to all children who have not yet reached the age of 18.
-On the whole, this will apply to pupils from our own school; however, the policy will extend to visiting children from other establishments.
+Child: refers to all children who have not yet reached the age of 18.
+On the whole, this will apply to pupils from our own school; however, the policy will extend to children visiting from other establishments

-Parent; refers to birth parents and other adults who are in a parenting role e.g. carers, stepparents, foster parents, and adoptive parents.
+Parent: refers to birth parents and other adults who are in a parenting role e.g. carers, stepparents, foster parents, and adoptive parents.